tannerc-bb/devopsutils/README.md

 - Azure CLI installed and logged in (`az login`)
 - PowerShell 5.1 or higher
 - Azure DevOps PAT with Release management permissions
+    - This will need to be added to the config.json file

 ## Setup
 1. Copy `config.json.example` to `config.json`